andrei-pascanean/platelab/readme.md

 ## Bugs
-- [ ] Montenegro format display with MNE at the start
-- [ ] Full content DD required to ensure the information is accurate
-- [ ] Iceland's description is inconsistent with its example
 - [ ] Make side pannel bigger with larger font size
 - [ ] Country should stay highlighted while side panel is open
 - [ ] difficult to click on microstates